Hoxou/qarry/blog/2024_05_15_n8n/automate_with_n8n.md

 [n8n](https://n8n.io/) isn’t just another tool—it’s a transformative force.
 It's like hiring an assistant who specializes in eliminating the mundane, ensuring you spend your time on what truly matters.

 :::note
 **Real-life scenario:** In our team, we automated a visual comparison for SVGs that will output differences vs. last time.
-Then with n8n we sorts results into Notion tables for manually retesting the differences and categorize them.
+Then with n8n we sort results into Notion tables for manually retesting the differences and categorize them.
 This process updates as Jira tickets progress.
 We also have a bunch of stats updated in real-time.
 All without a single line of code. 📊
 :::

 ## Why n8n is a Game Changer for QA Managers 🌟